driessenslucas/researchproject/Thesis.md

 #### Web Application Interface

-A web application was developed to serve as a control interface for the RC car, allowing real-time monitoring and allowing me to intervine if needed.
+A web application was developed to serve as a control interface for the RC car, allowing real-time monitoring and allowing me to intervene if needed.
 The web app provides a visual representation of the maze, the agent's position, and sensor readings, enabling users to observe the agent's behavior and performance during training and testing.

 **Web App:**